Is a Digital Project Right for Me?

 #### Part 1

-Included a short discussion and contextualized in terms of the overwhelmingness of COVID-19 in the recent past (to the workshop), the emergence of Artificial Intelligence (AI) in the present, and the expectation of future hybrid work and study.
+Included a short discussion and contextualized in terms of the overwhelming impact of COVID-19 in the past, the emergence of Artificial Intelligence (AI) in the present, and the expectation of future hybrid work and study.

 #### Parts 2 and 3

-We then defined what a digital learning project could be, some things needed to make this happen, and talked through a scale of digital competence — digital proficiency, literacy, and fluency.
+We defined what a digital learning project could be, identified what is needed to make it happen, and discussed a scale of digital competence — digital proficiency, literacy, and fluency.

 #### Part 4

-Had everyone discuss digital projects from the lens of digital immigrants and digital natives.
-Many of the faculty we worked with were digital immigrants.
+This part had participants discuss digital projects through the lens of digital immigrants and digital natives.
+Most of the audience were digital immigrants.

 #### Part 5